RyuuXS/Reforestation/README.md

-## How do locomotives know where they're going?
-Lots of training
+## How do robots eat guacamole?
+With computer chips.